TAX NOTICE

 - Payments made under a qualified domestic relations order (QDRO);

-- Payments of up to $5,000 made to you from a defined contribution plan if the payment is a qualified birth or adoption distribution;
+- Payments from a defined contribution plan that are qualified birth or adoption distributions;

 - Payments up to the amount of your deductible medical expenses (without regard to whether you itemize deductions for the taxable year);